SnapperGee/tones/README.md

 then the duration would be <sup>1</sup>&frasl;<sub>1</sub> which would be a whole note.
 If *N* were 4, that'd result in <sup>1</sup>&frasl;<sub>4</sub> so it'd be a quarter note etc.

+## Miscellaneous Info

+Double accidentals are not supported.
+Instead enharmonically equivalent notes should be used.
+For instance, C&sharp;&sharp; (C double sharp) is enharmonically equivalent to D&natural; (D natural).

 [java shield]: https://img.shields.io/badge/java%20JDK%2021-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white "Java JDK 21"
 [java website]: https://docs.oracle.com/en/java/javase/21/docs/api/index.html "Java"